-Providing access to personal information would be considered to be unlawful where it would constitute a breach of confidence under the law.
+Access would be unlawful or denial of access is required or authorised by law information would be considered to be unlawful where it would constitute a breach of confidence under the law.
 Denial of access may be required or authorised by a State, Territory or Commonwealth law, or the common law (including a duty of care).
-Common law duties are discussed in Section 18.
-If a School is required by a law to refuse access it must refuse access.
+Common law duties are discussed in Section 8 of Part C. If a School is required by a law to refuse access it must refuse access.
 If a School is authorised by law to refuse access it means it may decide whether to provide or refuse access.

-- The School should establish a standard procedure whereby individuals are permitted to access their records except where an exception to the access principle applies.
-The School is entitled to make a charge for providing access on a cost recovery basis, but must not charge the individual to make the request for access. - Prior to collecting any personal information, the School should ensure that it has systems in place to respond to access requests within a reasonable period of time and determine whether access should be granted.
+- 10.13 The School should establish a standard procedure whereby individuals are permitted to access their records except where an exception to the access principle applies.
+The School is entitled to make a charge for providing access on a cost recovery basis, but must not charge the individual to make the request for access. - 10.14 Prior to collecting any personal information, the School should ensure that it has systems in place to respond to access requests within a reasonable period of time and determine whether access should be granted.
 Access requests could be made through the School's privacy officer or the Principal.
-The School should also implement practices, systems and procedures to enable the School to deal with inquiries and complaints about its compliance with the access provisions.

-- Although individuals are not required to give a reason to access their records, Schools should ask the individual what information or the type of information he or she wants access to.
-This is likely to help facilitate the individual accessing the information he or she is seeking. - APP 12 only gives individuals the right to access personal information which the School holds about that individual in a record the School possesses or controls.
+The School should also implement practices, systems and procedures to enable the School to deal with inquiries and complaints about its compliance with the access provisions. - 10.15 Although individuals are not required to give a reason to access their records, Schools should ask the individual what information or the type of information he or she wants access to.
+This is likely to help facilitate the individual accessing the information he or she is seeking. - 10.16 APP 12 only gives individuals the right to access personal information which the School holds about that individual in a record the School possesses or controls.
 School staff should be made aware that any personal information a School holds can be the subject of an access request.
 This includes file notes and emails.
-However, this should not dissuade staff from making appropriate file notes of or communicating incidents. - A School should take adequate steps to verify the identity of the individual requesting access.
+However, this should not dissuade staff from making appropriate file notes of, or communicating, incidents. - 10.17 A School should take adequate steps to verify the identity of the individual requesting access.
 This may include verifying that an individual has been given authority to access personal information on behalf of another individual.
 Such steps are likely to vary on a case by case basis.
-However the School should adopt the view that, in most cases, parents may have access to records relating to their child unless special circumstances arise. - A School may refuse or restrict access to the record where an exception applies (such as where providing access would have an unreasonable impact on the privacy of others (APP 12.3(b)) or where the School has reason to suspect that unlawful activity or misconduct that relates to the School's functions or activities has been engaged in and providing access would prejudice the taking of appropriate action by the School (APP 12.3(h)).
+However the School should adopt the view that, in most cases, parents may have access to records relating to their child unless special circumstances arise.
+This is considered further in Section 5 of Part C of this Manual.

+10.18 A School may refuse or restrict access to the record where an exception applies (such as where providing access would have an unreasonable impact on the privacy of others (APP 12.3(b)) or where the School has reason to suspect that unlawful activity or misconduct that relates to the School's functions or activities has been engaged in and providing access would prejudice the taking of appropriate action by the School (APP 12.3(h)).

 An example of being permitted to refuse access is where a 'Report by Student Form' in relation to an incident is not to be made available to 'other' students.
-This could possibly include students who are the subject of the incident and report (eg. in the case of bullying).
+This could possibly include students who are the subject of the incident and report (e.g., in the case of bullying).